translational-readthrough-on-ptps/stop-codon-pulido-17/README.md

 ### Using PTCMAKER:

-1. Click on “Download“ (ZIP File of TAR Ball) to download the compressed file in your computer.
 Take into account that the output txt.files with the potential PTCome information and the mutagenic primers will be created in the folder where the PTCMAKER program is opened.
-Open “exec“ folder.
-Open “gnulinux” or “windows“ folder depending on your computer's Operative System.
-If you wish, save the program file (stop_codon_gui.exe) in the folder where you want to have the output files.

-or

-1. Select from "exec" your required version from https://github.com/compneurobilbao/stop-codon-pulido-17
+1. Select from "exec" folder your required version from https://github.com/compneurobilbao/stop-codon-pulido-17
 2. Execute the program double clicking on the icon.
 3. Click "Open" and browse for the .txt file containing the